 This guidance is for manufacturing sites in Scotland.
 It came into effect on 26 May 2020, extending until further notice and applies to companies manufacturing in Scotland.
-In line with the requirement to regularly review this guidance, it has been reviewed and updated on 19 June and 7 July 2020.
+In line with the requirement to regularly review this guidance, it has been reviewed and updated on 19 June, 7 July 2020 and 28 July 2020.

 The guidance sets out the Scottish Government’s expectations on the steps manufacturing businesses will take before and after reopening.
-It does not constitute legal advice, and businesses may wish to seek their own advice to ensure compliance with all legal duties.
+This is provided as guidance only and does not amount to legal advice.
+Businesses may wish to seek their own advice to ensure compliance with all legal requirements.

 We have worked with employers and trade unions from the manufacturing sector to ensure that this guidance is evidence-based, fair and ethical, clear and realistic.
 As each workplace is different it is for individual businesses to work with trade union or workforce representatives to determine how best to apply this guidance in their circumstances.